ryan-l-robinson/tech.ryanrobinson.ca/README.md

 Theme:

 - Pagination is too big for small screens.
 I either need less items showing always, or I need to implement JavaScript to show less only on smaller screens.
+- Should images in posts always be centered?

 Existing Content: